THE UK BRIBERY ACT – Prevention is Better than the Cure

 The Long Arm of the Law

-Rarely can a criminal provision have been so widely drawn.
+Rarely can a criminal provision have been so widely drawn?
 The United Kingdom legislature has enacted a provision that takes effect worldwide, providing of course that the requirements of §7(5) are met.
 That definition does not require the corrupt act to have taken place in the United Kingdom.
 Nor does it require the commercial organization to have been incorporated here.
-Rather, any act of bribery meeting the definition of the offence in §7(1) will be justiciable in the Untied Kingdom if that organization carries out its business or even just part of its business in the United Kingdom.
+Rather, any act of bribery meeting the definition of the offense in §7(1) will be justiciable in the United Kingdom if that organization carries out its business or even just part of its business in the United Kingdom.

 And law enforcement in the United Kingdom intends to put a noose around the neck of business to ensure that corruption of any kind is stamped out from within.
 The Act will be enforced, certainly in the short term, by the Serious Fraud Office.
 The SFO’s existence, due to public expenditure cuts, was under threat.
 The SFO’s director, Richard Alderman, persuaded the government to permit the SFO to survive specifically on the basis of its role as the enforcer of these provisions.

 Alderman has made it plain that he is not interested in pursuing companies for extravagant corporate hospitality.
 Rather he wants to focus on national and international businesses that use corrupt practices for commercial gain or advantage.
 It must be remembered that the Foreign Corrupt Practices Act permits, where necessary, “facilitation payments” to enable goods to be passed (for instance) through customs to permit performance of a contract otherwise lawfully entered into.
 But the Bribery Act does not.
 It is a zero-tolerance piece of legislation in the Giuliani mode of criminal enforcement.